jtkovacs/jtkovacs.github.io/REFS/project-management.md

 <tr><th>Low influence</th><td>Apathetics</td><td>Defenders</td></tr>
 </table>

+#### RACI plan

 Once identified, decisions must be made about levels of stakeholder involvement.
-A RACI plan can capture stakeholder roles as well as roles for those involved in executing the project (Kantor, 2012):
+A RACI plan can capture stakeholder roles as well as roles for those involved in executing the project.
+Per Kantor (2012):

-- Kept informed
-- Consulted
-- Involved in development
-- Authority to decide key outcomes
+1. Identify all the tasks involved in delivering the project and list them on the left-hand side of the chart in completion order.
+2. Identify all the project stakeholders and list them along the top of the chart.
+3. Complete the cells of the model identifying who has **responsibility (R)**, **accountability (A)** and who will be **consulted (C)** and **informed (I)** for each task.
+4. Validate and, if needed, amend cells:
+    a.
+Ensure every task has at least one R, but no more than needed to accomplish the work.
+    b.
+Ensure every task has one A, and no more.
+    c.
+Ensure that all participation levels are the minimum necessary, e.g. downgrade from C to I where possible.
+    d.
+Ensure that stakeholders accept their roles.

 ### Force field analysis